Julia James, Chair

-Sandy Turner, Head Teacher
+Sandy Turner, Principal

 I have taught in special schools since 1988 having experience in both the maintained and non- maintained sector.
 I have been a school leader since 2004 and am committed to training and developing staff to meet the needs of children and young people with special educational needs in order to maximise their potential.
 I have a particular interest in strategies that enable families to successfully understand and manage autism and other communication barriers as well as strategies to promote positive mental health.
 I am a keen practitioner researcher and seek to use and discover the most effective approaches for children that will make a long term difference to their life opportunities.
 I have worked in a voluntary capacity for various different organisations over the years, most recently for the Livability / Prospects charity where I support young people and adults with learning disabilities and communication needs to integrate successfully into their local communities.

-Dr Lesley Nicolas, Vice Chair of Governors
+Dr Lesley Nicolas, Vice Chair

 After a career in research, I trained as a teacher and spent 25 fulfilling and happy years as a teacher of Chemistry and Head of Department in a Croydon school.
 Since retiring four years ago I have continued my interest in education by becoming a volunteer at Holly Lodge Educational Centre in Richmond Park.
 This is a unique small charity in the heart of Richmond Park, offering educational programmes that explore science, nature and history, specialising in activities for young people with special needs.
 I enjoy leading activities in the Victorian classroom and exploring the nature trail and park with the young children.
 Every group is different and presents me with new challenges.